BeeHiveCyberSecurity/WAF-IPDB/README.md

 The script defines a function `report_bad_ip` that takes a dictionary containing information about a potentially malicious IP address, constructs a payload containing the IP address and associated details, and sends the payload to the AbuseIPDB API to report the IP address as potentially malicious.

-The script prints a message indicating that it has started and the current time.
+The script prints a message indicating that it has started and the time range of the events it considers.
 It then calls the `get_blocked_ip` function to retrieve a list of potentially malicious IP addresses from Cloudflare's firewall event logs.
 If the function returns a non-empty list, the script calls the `report_bad_ip` function for each IP address in the list, excluding any IP addresses associated with a specific rule ID.
 The script prints a message indicating the number of potentially malicious IP addresses found in the event logs.

 ## How to use for yourself